secretstartups/handbook/internships/index.html.md

 ### University Recruitment
 We proactively reach out to and engage with universities/colleges to hold a Virtual Careers Talk to encourage students at those universities to apply.
 Also, we reach out to any associations within these universities that represent underrepresented groups and hold Virtual Careers Talk with them.

-We hold virtual talks at a minimum of five universities in the following regions: AMER, EMEA and APAC.
+We plan to hold virtual talks at universities in the following regions: AMER, EMEA and APAC.

 ## Interviewing
 For intern candidates we are setting the bar high at the application stage and apply a similar process as to other level roles at GitLab.
 On [this page](/handbook/hiring/interviewing/#typical-hiring-timeline) you can view a typical timeline for our hiring process.